 The first news about Moink Balls started to show up around 2008 and this is reason enough to put a recipe for them here since a lot of people still haven’t heard of them and they are delicious and easy to make.

-The word Moink Balls come from the Moo sound that a cow makes and the Oink sound that a pig makes.
-Reason to call them this is that they are made of hamburger meat and bacon.
+The word Moink Balls comes from the Moo sound that a cow makes and the Oink sound that a pig makes.

 Moink ball ingredients